cfna/vmware-docs/pages/vmware/registry_patch.md

 # Patching the Windows Registry

-!!! tip
-    Here you can find a [video demonstration](https://www.youtube.com/watch?v=HsFENx_ewGo) of how to apply the registry patch & watch its results.

 If you try to start CrossFire on your Virtual Machine you will get an error similar to this:

 ```